jamesray1/trinkler.software/_posts/2018-05-07-introduction.md

 _Don't let people tell you otherwise, what we need to solve scalability is:_

-- **Domainchains**: Splitting up of blockchains into types of domain specific shards which are easy to use for non-technical and have their own individual execution environment.
+- **Domainchains**: Splitting up of blockchains into types of domain specific shards which are easy to use for non-technical people and have their own individual execution environment.
 - **Interconnectivity**: Connect those shards into a framework that allows them to exchange information.
 I.e. remove isolation.

 _To fullfil the potential blockchain technology has to offer we additionally need:_